seven1m/load_and_authorize_resource/README.md

   end
 end
 ```

+If you don't wish to authorize, or if you wish to do the loading yourself, you can just call `load_parent` and/or `authorize_parent`.
+Also, each macro accepts the normal before_filter options such as `:only` and `:except` if you wish to only apply the filters to certain actions.

 Further, a private method is defined with the name of the resource that returns an ActiveRecord::Relation scoped to the `@parent` (if present).
 It basically looks like this: